zimeg/.DOTFILES/README.md

 ### tmux

-setup a friendly multiplexer with `./tmux.sh setup`. tmux installed seperately.
+the friendly multiplexer called `tmux` is provided in the `nix` configurations.

 ## configurations